Pharcy/CloudVisionTutorial/README.md

 ### 1. Create a Google Cloud Project

 1. Go to the [Google Cloud Console](https://console.cloud.google.com/).
-2. Click on the project drop-down and select "New Project".
+2. Click on the project drop-down (top left) and select "New Project".
 3. Enter a project name and select a billing account.
 4. Click "Create".